syedfaizan29/Video-Call/readme.md

 #### 3 - Update Agora credentals
 In order to use this project you will need to replace the agora credentials in `views.py` and `streams.js`.

-Create an account at agora.io and create an `app`.
-Once you create your app, you will want to copy the `appid` & `appCertificate` to update `views.py` and `streams.js`.
-If you have questions about where to get your app I'd recommend referencing this link `https://youtu.be/HX6AM_1-jNM?t=88`

 ###### views.py
 ```